Nexus-Mods/Vortex/README.md

 * "icon" : The name of the icon we wish to add to this announcement - When provided, Vortex will search for the icon's name within its icon selection and attempt to display it alongside the description.

-* "severity" : This element accepts one of the following "information" | "warning" | "critical"; this will modify UI elements accordingly to highlight the severity type of the announcement.
+* "severity" : This element accepts one of the following: "information" | "warning" | "critical"; this will modify UI elements accordingly to highlight the severity type of the announcement.
 (Currently only changes the color of the announcement's icon)

 Example of a valid announcement: